Carmelo908/portfolio/README.md

 # portfolio
-## Personal portfolio for a school work
+## This is a Personal portfolio for a school work